 Accessibility Scanner is a tool for checking the state of accessibility and it gives you suggestions for improvements.
 It needs to be downloaded on the test device from Google Play and then enabled from Settings > Accessibility.

-Basically what it does, it scans the contents of the viewport.
-After that it provides you a list of accessibility issues and improvement suggestions.
-Besides applications, it also allows you to scan contents of websites in the mobile browser.
+Basically, what it does, it scans the contents of the viewport.
+After that, it provides you a list of accessibility issues and improvement suggestions.
+Besides applications, it also allows you to scan the contents of websites in the mobile browser.

 TalkBack is a Google screen reader included in most Android devices.
 It’s very similar to Apple’s VoiceOver by giving you spoken feedback from interacted elements.
 It can be activated from Settings > Accessibility > TalkBack.
 Please note that you may need Android Accessibility Suite from Google Play.